MicrosoftDocs/cloud-adoption-framework/docs/get-started/team/cloud-strategy.md

 Your business justification can help with planning, long-term return expectations, and expectations about total cost of ownership (TCO).
 In this step, the cloud strategy team should agree on the minimum amount of analysis required to help the strategy team align on a go-forward decision.
 Strategic alignment might require deep planning and TCO analysis.
 Most cloud strategy teams will find a simple cost analysis sufficient to align on direction.

 Each member of the strategy team should review common myths and approaches to business justification.
 This can help the team communicate the specific analysis that's expected from the supporting teams.
 After the team communicates its expectations, it can reduce its time investment and meeting frequency.
-However, the team will maintain accountability for completing the strategy until the business justification and digital estate analysis have been agreed upon.
+The team will maintain accountability for completing the strategy until the business justification and digital estate analysis have been agreed upon.

 **Deliverables:**